bbauska/meta-react-basics/README.md

   alt="Section 31a - what to expect."
   width="50%" />
 </p>
-Over the next few minutes I'll guide you through the process as I complete the steps.
-And by the end of this section (31) you'll be able to demonstrate how to embed a JS expression in an attribute, including adding additional styling and importing additional assets and utilize additional assets within an app by importing components.
+<p>Over the next few minutes I'll guide you through the process
+as I complete the steps.
+And by the end of this section (31) you'll be able to demonstrate how to embed a JS expression in an attribute, including adding additional styling and importing additional assets and utilize additional assets within an app by importing components.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ w1-s31-b. screenshot app.js (116) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->